Thorndon Country Park

 Read more about the ambitious landscape restoration scheme and nature recovery works, and look out for our posters and flyers at the park for updates.

-During autumn and winter 2024 some areas of the park may be impacted by works.
+During Winter 2024/25 some areas of the park may be impacted by works.

 *Visitor Notice - grazing animals*